-That next generation of Tarters is overseeing what is today the largest manufacturer of farm gates and animal management equipment in North America.
+Currently, the fourth generation of the Tarter family oversees what has become the largest manufacturer of farm gates and animal management equipment in North America.

-Today’s Tarter has almost 1,000,000 square feet of production facilities in two Kentucky communities and a full manufacturing and distribution center in Corinne, Utah.
+State-of-the-art production facilities in two Kentucky communities represent over 1 million square feet of manufacturing space.
+Tarter also owns a full manufacturing and distribution center in Corinne, Utah.